 Carbon resourcefulness in dominant heterotrophic bacteria

 In both the upper mixed and deep zones, potential for C fixation was much lower than for degradative processes, indicating potential for net C loss (Figure 4A).
 Potential for aerobic carbon fixation (Figure 4A) via the oxygen-tolerant Calvin-Benson-Basham (CBB) cycle was assessed by presence of the marker genes ribulose-bisphosphate carboxylase (RuBisCO) and phosphoribulokinase (PRK) (Hügler & Sievert, 2011).
 The majority of RuBisCO homologs were related to Chlorophyta (Table 2, Figure S6A) supporting the ecological role of green algae as the principle photosynthetic organisms.
+RuBisCO was only associated with a small proportion of Gammaproteobacteria (Figure S6A), principally from sulfur-oxidizing Thiomicrospira, indicating some Gammaproteobacteria are autotrophs.
 The majority of PRK genes had best matches to Gammaproteobacteria, predominantly Marinobacter (Table 2, Figure S6A).
-RuBisCO was only associated with a small proportion of Gammaproteobacteria (Figure S6A), principally from sulfur-oxidizing Thiomicrospira, indicating some Gammaproteobacteria are bona fide autotrophs.
-However, all genomes reported for Marinobacter have PRK but lack RuBisCO, and only one of these Marinobacter is known to oxidize manganese and is thus possibly capable of autotrophy (Wang et al., 2011) and iron-oxidizing autotrophic members of the genus have been isolated (Edwards et al., 2003).
-It is therefore possible that PRK is functioning as part of the CBB cycle in association with an unknown functional analogue of RuBisCO, or serving another phosphotransferase function that is not linked to carbon fixation.
-The majority of respiration potential in Organic Lake was linked to Proteobacteria (Table 2), specifically to Marinobacter, indicating any autotrophic potential would likely be facultative. (*possible use as electron dump?)
+Although deep-sea, iron-oxidizing autotrophic members of Marinobacter have been isolated (Edwards et al., 2003), all genomes reported for Marinobacter have PRK but lack RuBisCO, Across Marinobacter genomes the PRK homolog gene is adjacent to a gene for a putative phosphodiesterase, suggesting that the enzymes expressed by these genes may be involved in a pathway involved in pentose phosphate metabolism unrelated to C fixation, This decoupling of PRK from RuBisCO involved in C fixation (forms I and II), also observed in Ammonifex (Hügler & Sievert, 2011), undermines the utility of PRK as a marker gene for the CBB cycle.
+Thus, although the majority of respiration potential in Organic Lake was linked to Gammaproteobacteria (Table 2), specifically to Marinobacter, there is no evidence for autotrophy in Organic Lake mediated by Marinobacter.